The world loves a person with self-confidence.

-- Believe that there are plenty of people want to know what you know and be where you are.
-Several years ago I gave a presentation at a Toastmasters conference that talked about to get paid for your knowledge.
-(If you'd like to see the video click here ) .
+Believe that there are plenty of people want to know what you know and be where you are.
+Several years ago, I gave a presentation at a Toastmasters conference that talked about to get paid for your knowledge.
+(If you'd like to see the video click here.)
 One of the first topics I covered is believing that you have something to offer to the world.
-Whether you are 20 or 90, you've experienced some things that nobody else around you knows about - but they want to know what you know.
+Whether you are 20 or 90, you've experienced some things that nobody else around you know about - but they want to know what you know.
 I made the audience yell "I believe" several times because I wanted to cement that in their head.
-You have to believe in your story and your wisdom.
+You must believe in your story and your wisdom.
 It may seem very trivial to you.
 But it has shaped you in ways that you will carry to your grave.
 Be confident in your wisdom and your history because someplace out there, you have a fan that is waiting to hear from you.

 When you see people that appear "self-confident" and wish you were more like them, remember this: They may have the same fears and insecurities that you do.
 Fifteen minutes before you saw them, they may have been sitting in their car doing self-talk to get up the courage to do what you are seeing them do now.
 Some of the people that appear confident in public are terribly insecure in private.
 They are just really good actors, and their desire for accomplishment is greater than their fear of failure.

 What do you think?

 Click here to visit our Facebook page and leave a comment.
 Or scroll down and subscribe to the email list to get more tips on this topic.